Najim Haddouchi

-Najim Haddouchi (born 9 June 1997) is a Dutch footballer who plays as a midfielder for GVV Unitas.
+Najim Haddouchi (born 9 June 1997) is a Dutch footballer who plays as a midfielder for Dongen.
 He is of Moroccan descent.

 Club career

-Najim Haddouchi made his professional football debut for FC Den Bosch on 12 August 2016, in the 2-1 home game against De Graafschap.
+Najim Haddouchi made his professional football debut for FC Den Bosch on 12 August 2016, in the 2–1 home game against De Graafschap.
 He replaced Luuk Brouwers after 77 minutes.
 He also played for Young FC Den Bosch in the Sunday Derde Divisie.
 In 2018, Haddouchi transferred to RKC Waalwijk, where he primarily played in the reserves team and was on the bench with the first squad for a few matches.
-In 2019, he transferred to the Belgian club KVV Vosselaar in the VFV B. A year later, he transferred to KFC Dessel Sport.
+In 2019, he transferred to the Belgian club KVV Vosselaar in the VFV B. A year later, he transferred to Dessel Sport.
+In summer 2022, Haddouchi returned to the Netherlands and joined amateur side Unitas in Gorinchem.